benhorngh/broker/README.md

 # Broker
-Predict stock price and invest in 5 days period.
+Predict stock price and invest in a 5 days period.